History of US Broadcasting Abroad

 Arguments Against the Decision

-Threat to Press Freedom: The move silences
+- Threat to Press Freedom: The move silences independent voices in authoritarian states .

-Strengthens Rival Nations: Russia and China
+- Strengthens Rival Nations: Russia and China may fill the void with state-controlled narratives .

 Conclusion